 This also creates a route on the neighbor device to the management network through the data plane, which might not be desired.

-Cumulus Networks recommends you always use route maps to control the advertised networks redistributed by the
+Always use route maps to control the advertised networks redistributed by the

 redistribute connected command.
 For example, you can specify a route map to redistribute routes in this way (for both BGP and OSPF):